Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches: Lensing dynamics

 We calculate the lensing deflection term $\Delta\pmb{\theta}(t)$ assuming a point-like lens, and we employ the thin-lens approximation, in which we assume the lensing deflection takes place over a region that is very small compared to the line-of-sight distances involved.
 The point-like lens assumption allows us to construct a model that is valid in both the weak and strong lensing regimes.
 These approximations are valid as long as the Newtonian potential of the lens is small and the relative velocities of the observer, lens, and source are small compared to the speed of light, which is the case for all sources in the \textit{Gaia} catalog.

 The Einstein radius $\theta_{E}$ of a massive point-like object is given by

 where $D_s$ and $D_l$ are the distance to the source and lens, respectively, $m_l$ is the mass of the lens, $G$ is the gravitational constant, and $c$ is the speed of light~\cite{1992grle.book.....S}.
-The approximate equal sign assumes $D_s\gg D_l$.
 Using the Einstein radius, we then calculate the deflection of the two images created by the lens as

 with relative (signed) magnification